Ohio Workers’ Compensation Attorney

 Workers’ Comp Law Firm

-At the law firm of Minnillo & Jenkins, CO.
-LPA, our lawyers help people who have been injured on the job in workers’ compensation claims.
+At the law firm of Minnillo Law Group Co., LPA, our lawyers help people who have been injured on the job in workers’ compensation claims.
 With locations in Cincinnati, we help people across the state.
 We take pride in informing our clients about the various workers’ compensation procedures.
 The information below is a brief overview of the workers’ compensation process in Ohio.

 In Ohio, workers’ compensation is administered by the Ohio Bureau of Workers’ Compensation (BWC).
 Unless your employer is self-insured, the BWC will play a key role in your workers’ comp claim.